Should I go Indoor Skydiving or Outdoor Skydiving?

 Q. How Are Indoor Wind Tunnels And Skydiving Alike?

-On both a skydive and a wind tunnel flight you can control your body and fly!
-With enough practice it is possible to control your body on your belly, in a sit fly position or even upside down on your head.
+A. Outdoor skydiving and indoor wind tunnels both offer an amazing experience of body flight.
+You can control your body and fly in both!
+With enough practice, it is possible to control your body on your belly, in a sit-fly position, or even upside down on your head.

-Outdoor skydiving comes with so much more to experience than the indoor wind tunnel.
+A. Outdoor skydiving comes with so much more to experience than the indoor wind tunnel.
 The major differences are:

 Airplane Flight